Gender Roles in Society

 So when it comes to culture and gender this would be the closest link to gender differences and gender roles in society.

 Take a look at the image below.
-This picture was taken during one of my trips to the Middle-East.
+This picture was taken during one of my trips to the Middle East (or read this article specifically about Dubai).
 A sign like that would be impossible in a feminine country like Sweden, for instance.

-What are the Gender Differences Within one Culture?
+What are the Gender Roles in Society Within one Culture?

 Differences within one country are called IntrA-cultural differences.